-“The Quiet Pub is the Mirror of England”
+“The Mirror of England”

 That English pub has no connection with the rowdy beer halls of Australia, where a beer monopoly stooge throws you a drink, and tells you to get out before the police arrive.
 The English pub does not have [as the Australian hotel] buff-coloured tiles and miles of glittering mirrors.
 It is very small, very old, and very quiet.
 The pub I am thinking about has a bar not more than 12 feet long.
 Its top is a piece of polished jarrah, which has a deep red lustre as a result of many decades of polishing.
 Handles of beer pumps are big and white, and stick above the bar top….
 Your order is half a pint of bitter, which is a darkish fluid, said to contain a percentage of alcohol.
 That percentage, of course, is fixed by the Government, and one can imagine the profound discussion and wide exercise of statesmanship which counsels just how little alcohol can be left in English beer without undermining British confidence.
 That is not intended to be funny.
 It is part of my submission that the principal factor which has held the British together, kept them sane during long, dreary years of blackout, has been the English pub, and that the British Government knows that very well, and is wise and judicious in its regulation.

-Blunden later never returned to Australia.
-He married a Frenchwoman and lived in New York working for Time magazine.
-He issued numerous novels and made his final home in France before passing at 90 in 1996.
+Godfrey Blunden never returned to Australia.
+He married a French citizen and moved to New York to work for Time magazine.
+He issued numerous novels, and made his final home in France before passing away at 90 in 1996.

 Note re images: the images above of World War II war correspondents is drawn from this Australian military history website and profile of Godfrey Blunden.
 In the first image, he is depicted second from left.
 In the second image, he is second from right.
 Copyright belongs solely to the lawful owner.
 Images believed available for educational and historical purposes.
 All feedback welcomed.